hakloev/old-hakloevno/README.md

 *NB: This is the repository that hosted my first personal webpage.
-The code quality is not very good, since this is the project I used in order to learn web technologies.*
+The code quality is not very good, since this is the project I used in order to learn web technologies.
+I'm sorry for all the bad commits and poor code :p But I learned a lot from it :)*

 ---